|Church Address||466 Boston Road, Billerica, MA 01821|

 And so the fifth pastor in fifty years came with a boundless energy, tremendous talent, and a love of liturgy.

-For the Latest Eucharistic Minister Schedule, please CLICK HERE.
+For the current Eucharistic Minister Schedule, please CLICK HERE.

-For the latest Lector Schedule, please CLICK HERE
+For the current Lector Schedule, please CLICK HERE.

-For the latest Altar Server Schedule, please CLICK HERE
+For the current Altar Server Schedule, please CLICK HERE.

 Unique Outreach Ministries